Prasanna1907/Digital-literacy-/README.md

 3. **View the presentation**: Open the link in `task-1-presentation/Canva_Presentation`.
 4. **Reuse templates**: Email drafts (`task-4/`) and safety checklist (`task-5/`) are ready for your personal use.
 5. **Share awareness**: Distribute the prevention checklist with peers—cyber safety is a community effort.

----

-## 📬 Contact

-> 💬 *This project was created for academic purposes.
-Feedback and constructive suggestions are welcome.*
-> ✉️ Email: [your.email@college.edu.in]
-> 🔗 LinkedIn: [linkedin.com/in/yourprofile] *(optional)*

----

-> ⚠️ **Disclaimer**: All screenshots, names, and transaction details used in this project are either mock data, generated for demonstration, or used with explicit permission.
-No real passwords, OTPs, UPI PINs, or sensitive financial information are included.

----

-*✅ Verified against submission guidelines | Last updated: March 2026*
-*🇮🇳 Created to support safer digital campuses across India*